If you buy something through my links, I may earn an affiliate commission, at no cost to you. For more information, read the full disclosure here.

 A fragrance is a broad term used in the beauty industry to refer to any product that provides an aromatic experience.

 The fragrance is what you smell.
-So this means that there are different types of fragrances based on the type of scents, such as Floral, Fruity, Oriental, Woody, and Citrus.
+There are different types of fragrances based on their scent, such as floral, oriental, fruity, woody, and citrus.
 These are often called fragrance families.

-This includes everything from your favorite bottle of perfume or cologne to scented candles, body lotions, and even laundry detergents.
+This applies to everything from your favorite bottle of perfume or cologne to scented candles, body lotions, and even laundry detergents.

 What Is Perfume?

 Perfume specifically refers to a highly concentrated form of scent designed for personal use.
 It’s typically composed of essential oils blended with alcohol and water.

 One key distinguishing characteristic of perfumes is their longevity – they’re formulated so that their scent lingers on your skin for hours.